caguiclacd/portfolio/README.md

 # Portfolio

-A professional portfolio website for Christian Caguicla, Computer Science student specializing in Digital Forensics.
+A professional portfolio website of Christian Caguicla, Computer Science student specializing in Digital Forensics.

 ## Built With